 We’re excited to announce our recent release of new SDKs and APIs to help you better identify your users as people, not devices.
-This intuitive user-centric model is now available in beta.
+This intuitive user-centric model is now available in production.

 We are carefully managing the release to make it easier for new users to onboard as well as minimize disruptions for existing customers.